cnrd-dev/recommender/README.md

 ## Results

 Various recommendation models was tested and the accuracy of recommendations may not be good as there is a large imbalance in the dataset.
 Content based recommendations were not included but may provide better recommendations, especially for new users.
+A/B testing can be used to test the various recommender systems to which ones gives a better click through rate, meaning more relevant recommendations for the users.

 ## Instructions